samtay/birdtalk/README.md

 ### Realistically

-Just do $3/month for everything.
-Otherwise you just get demo (maybe you also get bird pack of the day).
+- Just do $3/month for everything.
+  - Otherwise you just get demo (maybe you also get bird pack of the day).
+- Maybe pack of the day increases in difficulty Mon - Fri

 # template readme